Samaritan Residential Schools: Founder

 E.A.G Moses founded Samaritan Schools in 1984.
-His 4 sons Neville, Rufus, Timothy and Barnabas and wife Helen Moses helped run the school.
+His 4 sons Neville, Rufus, Timothy and Barnabas and wife Helen helped run the school.

 Student body

 The school has a diverse and cosmopolitan student body represented from several states in India as well as students from other countries.
 Some of the states of India include Tamil Nadu, Karnataka, Kerala, Andhra Pradesh, Bihar, Mizoram, Manipur, Nagaland, Delhi, West Bengal and others.
 Students are also represented from neighbouring countries like Nepal and Sri Lanka as well as others like Kuwait, South Korea, Thailand and the United States among others.
 The school also provides education to local tribal children of Elagiri Hills.

 House Teams

 The school has six house teams which provides students an opportunity to compete and engage in sports, games, cultural competitions and events.
 The public school, which comprises the lower classes from KG to Class 5, has the Rajiv Gandhi House and the Martin Luther King Jr. House.
 The higher classes have four houses - William Carey, Ida Scudder, George Muller and Amy Carmichael.